mapulu/com.devolo/README.md

 ### Version 2.0.4
 - Fix tamper alarm for Motion Sensor and Door/Window contact.
 - Added temperature measurement for Radiator Thermostat.
+- Fix Scene Button flows not triggering.
+Reduced the number of flows to prevent issues with the button numbers.
+- Fix flow triggers for Keyfob.

 ### Version 2.0.0
 - Switched to SDK2